What is DMAIC?

 Analyze is the third phase of the DMAIC methodology.
-This is when the project team collects and uses data to prove theories of root cause, or causes of the problem.
+This is when the project team collects and uses data to prove theories of root cause or causes of the problem.
 These root causes are known as ‘Project Xs’.
 By the conclusion of this phase, the team will have narrowed down their multiple theories to a vital potential few root causes to test and prove true of false.
-Some DMAIC tools which are used at this point are:

 - Calculating Sigma Level